JasonHu1012/bds_final/README.md

 streamlit run code_explainer.py
 ```

+You can use fibonacci.py as a test code.
 Make sure to put your openai api key in the `api_key` file.